bediger4000/vigenere-ciphering-deciphering/README.md

 the original clear text.
 The known plaintext has to have a greate length than the key, the greater the better.
+The same procedure works for an Xor-encoded ciphertext that you have a known plaintext for.

 ### byteshisto - histogram of byte values on stdin